Fifty Shades Darker in Christian Marriage

 Don’t encourage it, don’t partake of it.
 Get help and get out of this kind of sin if you are living in it.
 And if you are a victim, you do not have to submit to this.
 You are made in the image of God and your body is the temple of the Holy Spirit.
 Get help.

 Our newest book, Love, Honor, and Virtue: Gaining or Regaining a Biblical Attitude toward Sexuality, is for young men in their teens and twenties.
-It’s due to be released in just a few weeks — preorder now to get it as soon as possible.

 Too tired for Valentine’s Day?
 This free download, “Romance for The Exhausted” might help!

 Protect your sons from heading down this path.
 Get some kind of accountability on every internet capable device in your home.
 The one our family uses (affiliate link coming) is Covenant Eyes.

 And you can find more resources about healthy sexuality here.